 Things to Consider When Claiming Industrial Injury Compensation

-A compensation claim is not a simple process, though it can be made easier if you remember the following points.
+Making a claim is not a simple process, though you can make it easier if you remember the following points:

-- Every employer should have a documented process for reporting accidents or industrial injury so report your condition as soon as possible and request a copy for your records.
+- Every employer should have a process for reporting accidents.
+Report your condition as soon as possible and request a copy for your records.

-- Write down as much as you can recall about the environment that caused your accident or injury.
-Take pictures where applicable and take the names of anyone who witnessed your accident.
-We may contact them for a statement to help substantiate your claim.
+- Write down as much as you can about the environment that caused your injury.

-- Keep all your receipts, payslips, and details of any money you have to spend for anything related to your injury or injury as reasonable expenses can be included in your compensation payment.
+- Keep all your receipts, payslips, and details of any money you have to spend for anything related to your injury, as reasonable expenses can be included in your compensation.

-Your lawyer can advise you whether an amount is fair or not but only you have the power to decide whether to accept it.
+Your lawyer can advise you if an amount is fair or not, but only you can decide whether to accept it.
 Be aware that doing so is final.
-If your injury turns out to be worse than you initially thought, you can’t make a secondary claim.
-Expert legal advice is not to accept an offer without having a professional medical assessment and prognosis.
+If your injury ends up worse than you initially thought, you can’t make a second claim.

-Talk to an experienced advisor before deciding whether or not to proceed with an industrial injury claim.
-We offer a free, no-obligation consultation to answer any initial question you have about the process of making a claim and give you the information you need to make an informed choice about if and how to proceed.
+By contacting the Compensation Experts team you can talk to an experienced advisor before deciding whether or not to proceed with your industrial disease claim.
+We offer a free, no-obligation consultation to answer any initial questions you have about the claims process.
+We can give you the information you need to make an informed choice about if and how to proceed.

-At The Compensation Experts, we believe that professional legal representation should be available to everyone who needs it.
-That is why we offer a No Win No Fee* agreement to minimise any financial risk associated with making a claim. *conditions apply
+At The Compensation Experts, we believe that professional legal representation should be available to everyone.
+That is why we offer a No Win No Fee* agreement (*Conditions may apply.
+Please see details at the bottom of the page) to minimise any financial risk associated with making a claim.

-Whatever you decide, you can trust that The Compensation Experts will do our best to help obtain the maximum compensation so you can move on from your accident and live the life you deserve.
+Whatever you decide, The Compensation Experts will do our best to help, so you can move on from your accident.

-Contact us today and ask how we can help you start your compensation claim.
+Contact us today and see how we can help you start your compensation claim.

 Am I eligible?